 Debuted in Cleveland on March 20, 2013, when James was still a member of the Miami Heat, the King’s victory dance has been copied by guys like Ohio State’s Braxton Miller at the time, ex-Pittsburgh Steelers’ William Gay, and LeBron’s son.

 It’s violent yet straightforward, intense enough to represent the enormity of the moment, but not so over the top that it bothers you.
 The pushing down of the hands three times, palms facing the floor, as if the air were so thick you could touch it.
-The double tap of the right hand over the chest.
+The double-tap of the right hand over the chest.
 The primal scream that follows.
-It all comes together to create “The Silencer,” because James did something so awesome, it quieted a hostile crowd.
+It all comes together to create “The Silencer” because James did something incredible; it quieted a hostile crowd.
 It’s the best signature celebration in the NBA.

 “I have had opportunities to do it obviously lately,” James said.
 “It is great when you have other athletes not only in your own respective sport but other sports that respect what you do and know the meaning behind it.
 I have always been humble that I can see other athletes mimic some of the things that I do.”

 King James rarely used it this season.
 For the first time in his royal 15-year NBA career, James played in all 82 regular-season games.
 In the process, this regular season James became the first player in league history to win ten straight division titles (two in Cleveland, four straight in Miami, and another four straight with Cleveland).
 The icing on the cake; James passed Kareem Abdul Jabaar on the all-time 30-point game list.
 These are just a few items on his resume before he hangs up the Nikes.